jambybrillo/aws_partitioner/docs/source/a2_launch_an_amazon_ec2_instance.rst

 .. admonition:: Info

-  Learn helps players to understand more theory about

   After receiving the Assignment 1 award, continue to perform the following steps to perform Assignment 2

 1. Go to **ASSIGNMENTS**, under **Cloud First Steps**, select **ROUTE AND GO**.